Sheriff Steve Harkins

 Patrol Captain Curtis Miller

-Patrol Captain Curtis Miller has 24 years in law enforcement; 20 of those with the Blaine County Sheriff’s Office.
-Captain Miller started his law enforcement career as a a Certified Reserve Deputy in 1991 with the Boulder County Sheriff’s Office in Colorado.
-Captain Miller has been an integral part of the Sheriff’s Emergency Response Team (SERT) for 20 years and in 2012, Miller was promoted to SERT Commander.
-He holds a Bachelor’s of Science with a Fire Science Concentration from Colorado State University as well as an Advanced Certificate from Idaho Peace Officer’s Standard and Training.
-Miller has extensive training in Crash Investigation, Evidence Processing and Management and he oversees sixteen deputies in the County Division of the Sheriff’s Office.
+Patrol Captain Curtis Miller started his law enforcement career as a a Certified Reserve Deputy in 1991 with the Boulder County Sheriff’s Office in Colorado.
+Miller joined the Blaine County Sheriff’s Office in 1994.
+Captain Miller has been an integral part of the Sheriff’s Emergency Response Team (SERT) and in 2012, Miller was promoted to SERT Commander.
+He holds a Bachelor’s of Science with a Fire Science Concentration from Colorado State University, as well as an Advanced Certificate from Idaho Peace Officer’s Standard and Training.
+Miller has extensive training in Crash Investigation, Evidence Processing and Management and Emergency Operations.

 KPD Chief Dave Kassner

 Dave Kassner, originally of Two Rivers, Wisconsin, has long been a familiar face around the city of Ketchum.
-With over 31 years of law enforcement experience, he has served 23 years with the Ketchum Police and 8 years with the Blaine County Sheriff’s Office.
-Currently a Captain and assigned as the Ketchum Police Chief, Kassner supervises and manages a staff of thirteen employees.
+Kassner started with the Ketchum Police Department in 1986 and became a member of the Blaine County Sheriff’s Office in 2009 when the City of Ketchum contracted with the county for law enforcement services.
+Currently a Captain assigned as the Ketchum Police Chief, Kassner supervises and manages a staff of twelve employees.
 He holds a Supervisory certificate with the Idaho Peace Officer’s Standard and Training Academy.

 Detention Captain Jay Davis